LG refrigerator water dispenser not working - Simple Solutions

 Edited by Author

-5. Insert the new filter into the compartment, lining up the tabs on the side.
+Insert the new filter into the compartment, lining up the tabs on the side. a clean water filter isn’t just about taste; it’s about protecting your family’s health.

-6. Then, twist it clockwise until it locks into place.
+Then, twist it clockwise until it locks into place.
+You’ve successfully upgraded your water filter.

-8. To flush out the new filter, dispense about 2.5 gallons of water into the sink or a container.
+I knew it was crucial to flush out the new filter and dispense about 2.5 gallons of water into the sink or a container.
 This removes any debris or particles.

-9. Press and hold the “FILTER” or “RESET” button for about 5 seconds to reset the filter light indicator.
+I held my breath as I pressed and held the “FILTER” or “RESET” button for about 5 seconds to reset the filter light indicator.

 Check water filter head